Ed Vavra posted this on our Facebook page February 19, 2021

 Despite the hardships of life, Mr. Scott was known to be a good and kind-hearted man.
 As one story goes, Mr. Scott took his friend and neighbor George Clarkson into his home after the death of Mrs. Clarkson.
 Mr. Clarkson was penniless and lived out his days with the Scott family until his death.

-The stone in Rogers Grove Cemetery marks his resting spot and is inscribed "Erected by Richard Scott".
+The stone (below) in Rogers Grove Cemetery marks his resting spot and is inscribed "Erected by Richard Scott".

 Richard Scott was buried in East Fairview Cemetery, Lenox, Taylor County, Iowa.
 His first wife is buried in the woods West of Ely.